itcreativeusa/CSS-Snippet-Cheatsheet/README.md

 Github link
 https://github.com/itcreativeusa/css-snippet-cheatsheet

-This CSS-Snippet-Cheatsheet website was created as a bootcamp everyweek student challege.
-This website is a HTML & CSS portfolio page.
+This CSS-Snippet-Cheatsheet website was created as a boot camp every week for student challenges.
+This website is an HTML & CSS portfolio page.
 The code of this portfolio page was created from scratch.
-Page contain blocks of code user may automatically select.
+The page contains blocks of code the user may automatically select.

 ## Table of Contents (Optional)